Steven C. Perkins

 Independent Scholar/Librarian/Researcher

-I am currently available for consulting projects dealing with any of these topics: text transformation and presentation; Section 508 website accessibility audits and design; Anglo-American legal research; bibliometrics; international human rights; and, genetic genealogy.
+I am available for consulting projects dealing with any of these topics: library administration and education; text transformation and presentation; Section 508 website accessibility audits and design; Anglo-American legal research; bibliometrics; international human rights; and, investigative genetic genealogy.

 Previous Positions